-This is why it is important you buy a microwave that has circuits and parts that can stand up to life on bumpy roads.
+This is why it is important you buy a portable microwave that has circuits and parts that can stand up to life on bumpy roads.
 It is advised you double-check with the manufacturer to see if the appliance is safe to use in these circumstances.

 When you’re buying a microwave or any new electrical appliance, most have warranties.
 These will cover you if anything goes wrong with the appliance within a certain amount of time.

 Many of these warranties specify that the microwave can be used for touring purposes.
 If this is not the case, you will not be covered for any accidental damage.